slmpersonal/MATRIX-Digital-Rain/README.md

-# MATRIX-Digital-Rain
+#  MATRICKS
-Matrix digital rain in Python with Pygame
+̶MATRICKS in Python with Pygame

 ![matrix](screenshot/0.png "Matrix")

-This is a fork of the original.
+This is a fork of the original (MATRIX-Digital-Rain).
 Plan to add more features.
 Going to make text look more like movie.
 Using these videos for comparison
 Video 1 - https://www.youtube.com/watch?v=MvEXkd3O2ow